cdown/chrisdown.name/_posts_todo/2024-01-23-reliably-creating-d-state-processes-on-demand.md

 filesystem and take the process out of D state.

     % sudo /tmp/e
     PID 33088 is now in D state.
-Press <Enter> to come out of D state.
+Press <Enter> to unfreeze and clean up.

 While slightly less self-contained than the `vfork` method, since it requires creating a filesystem and having elevated privileges, this method is the way